How to Add a Room Above the Garage

 Where to Start

 The first step is to assess how much work needs to be done, and where.
 If the space is mostly finished with insulation, walls, and flooring already in place, this will be an easy job.
 If not, the project will require some extra enthusiasm and elbow grease to complete.

 Insulation is of critical importance to any garage attic, so don’t cut corners here.
-Done properly, it can create a comfortable and liveable space, but subpar insulation means extremely cold winters and extremely hot summers.
+Done properly, it can create a comfortable and livable space, but subpar insulation means extremely cold winters and extremely hot summers.
 Attic spaces tend to trap heat, which is a boon in the winter, but make sure HVAC is in place for proper ventilation and cooling during the summer months.
 A window air conditioning unit is a budget option, but make sure the BTUs are sufficient for the square footage.